NdaMohamed/EJAPI_RestAssured/README.md

 ## Report
-to run report --> run all tests from testng.xml file --> then open allureresult folder in system explorer --> run cmd command"allure serve", it will display allure report in anew broswer.
+to run report run all tests from testng.xml file first then open allureresult folder in system explorer --> run cmd command"allure serve", it will display allure report in anew broswer.